-This gene encodes a component of the nucleotide excision repair (NER) pathway.
-There are multiple components involved in the NER pathway, including Xeroderma pigmentosum (XP) A-G and V, Cockayne syndrome (CS) A and B, and trichothiodystrophy (TTD) group A, etc. This component, XPC, plays an important role in the early steps of global genome NER, especially in damage recognition, open complex formation, and repair protein complex formation.
-Mutations in this gene or some other NER components result in Xeroderma pigmentosum, a rare autosomal recessive disorder characterized by increased sensitivity to sunlight with the development of carcinomas at an early age.
-Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Mar 2009]
+The protein encoded by this gene is a key component of the XPC complex, which plays an important role in the early steps of global genome nucleotide excision repair (NER).
+The encoded protein is important for damage sensing and DNA binding, and shows a preference for single-stranded DNA.
+Mutations in this gene or some other NER components can result in Xeroderma pigmentosum, a rare autosomal recessive disorder characterized by increased sensitivity to sunlight with the development of carcinomas at an early age.
+Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Aug 2017]

 GeneCards Summary for XPC Gene

 XPC (XPC Complex Subunit, DNA Damage Recognition And Repair Factor) is a Protein Coding gene.
-Diseases associated with XPC include Xeroderma Pigmentosum, Group C and Xpc-Related Xeroderma Pigmentosum.
-Among its related pathways are Nucleotide excision repair and DNA damage_Role of Brca1 and Brca2 in DNA repair.
-GO annotations related to this gene include single-stranded DNA binding and bubble DNA binding.
+Diseases associated with XPC include Xeroderma Pigmentosum, Complementation Group C and Xeroderma Pigmentosum Group E. Among its related pathways are SUMOylation and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include single-stranded DNA binding and bubble DNA binding.

 UniProtKB/Swiss-Prot for XPC Gene